 Most of the Cyclades have beautiful hiking trails that you can explore.
 Many routes are signposted, so ask around when you visit.
 As an example, here is my experience hiking to the famous Kleftiko Bay in Milos.

-Travel options to the Cyclades islands include flights, and ferries.
-Not all islands have airports, and those who don’t are only accessible by sea.
+Travel options to the Cyclades islands include flights, ferries, and sailing cruises.
+Most of the islands don’t have airports, and are therefore only accessible by sea.

 Flights to the Cyclades